-We often hear from people who tell us they would never want to take a cruise because they think they’d get bored.
-Somehow, the thought of a day at sea takes them back to their childhood, stuck in the middle of the backseat of their parents’ car for the entire eight-hour trip to Aunt Lavern’s house.
-We’ve learned firsthand that there is nothing boring about cruising.
+We’ve learned firsthand that there is nothing boring about cruising because there are so many things to do, especially on sea days.
 We think of cruise ships as floating resorts that give you a new view every day.
 They have so many things to do we can almost guarantee you’ll find yourself wishing you had more time on board to take it all in.
 And, we’re not just talking about the food.

 We’ve taken five cruises so far, all with Celebrity, and not only have we never been bored, we’ve never had enough time to do everything we’ve wanted.